 Islam is the dominant religion in Egypt, with around 94.7% of the country’s population being Muslims.
 Sunni Muslims are the largest group among them, with only a small fraction of the Egyptian populace practicing the Shia and Ahmadi sects of Islam.
 The Fatimid and Ayyubid Dynasties were primarily responsible for securing a strong position for Egypt in the Islamic world.
 Modern Egypt has been influenced substantially by its dominant religion, and symbols of Islam are reflected in the rich art, architecture, and culture of this country.
 Al-Mu'izz al-Din Street, Darb al-Ahmar Street, and Salah ad-Din Square are some of the street venues and locales of Cairo where visitors to Egypt can most enjoy exploring the tremendous wealth of Islamic art and architecture there.

-Even though India has the second largest population of Muslims in the world, a recent study claims that, by 2050, India will overtake Indonesia as the country with the largest population of Muslims in the world.
-Even though India has such a large number of Muslims, Hinduism is the most widely practiced religion in the country, with only 13.4% of India’s total population comprising of Muslims.
+India has the third largest Muslim population in the world.
+However, Hinduism is the most widely practiced religion in the country, with only 13.4% of India’s total population comprising of Muslims.
 Arabian traders and Persian missionaries were primarily responsible for bringing Islam to India.
-Even though India’s Muslims and Hindus stood side by side against the British during India’s struggle for independence, after independence, the Muslims of India demanded a separate state for themselves, which led to the creation of Pakistan, and then Bangladesh from part of Pakistan.
+Even though India’s Muslims and Hindus stood side by side against the British during India’s struggle for independence, after independence, the Muslims of India demanded a separate state for themselves, which led to the creation of Pakistan, and then in turn Bangladesh.
 Even though many Muslims migrated from the post-independent India to the two newly created Muslim countries, a substantial section remained behind, and today constitute the large Muslim populace of India.
-Since India is a secular democracy, the people of the country are allowed to practice their own faith, and thus the Muslims of India, despite being a minority, enjoy practicing their own faith and customs as dictated by their religion.
+As India is a secular democracy, the people of the country are allowed to practice their own faith, and therefore the Muslims of India, despite being a minority, enjoy practicing their own faith and customs as dictated by their religion.

-The Islamic Republic of Pakistan designates Islam as the state religion of this country, which is also referred to as the ‘global center of political Islam’.
-95-97% of Pakistan’s population is comprised by Muslims, while Christians, Hindus, and other minorities occupy only a very small percentage of the population.
+The Islamic Republic of Pakistan designates Islam as the state religion of this country, which is also referred to as the "global center of political Islam".
+95-97% of Pakistan’s population is comprised of Muslims, while Christians, Hindus, and other minorities occupy only a very small percentage of the population.
 Most of the Muslims of Pakistan are Sunnis (80-85%) and Shias occupy only 10-20% of the Pakistani Muslim population.
-Religion dominates every aspect of people’s lives in this country, with religious credentials often deciding hierarchies in leaderships in villages and towns.
-Islam influences and guides the daily activities of Pakistanis, with Sharia law applicable in the courts of the country.
+Religion dominates every aspect of life in Pakistan, with religious credentials often deciding hierarchies in leaderships in villages and towns.
 In Pakistan, any type of criticism of Islam is unacceptable, and often dealt with very strictly.